 Roaming Rejoin Uplink Period / Time Period:

 This sets the initial maximum number of uplinks / minutes between Rejoin0 Requests in LoRaWAN 1.1.
 These requests facilitate roaming, and can be reconfigured by the network server at runtime.
 The default values are the maximums, effectively disabling these requests until the server asks for them.

 Rejoin / Reset Time Period:

-By default, the Yabby Edge LoRaWAN rejoins the network once a week, in case the network server has somehow forgotten the session keys.
+By default, the Yabby Edge LoRaWAN rejoins the network one week after the last downlink was received, in case the network server has somehow forgotten the session keys.
 This period can be extended to up to 255 days, or disabled entirely (0).
 However, if a device is accidentally deleted on the network server, or the network server suffers a database failure and loses the session keys, the server will be unable to decrypt any device data until it has rejoined.
 Rejoining weekly generates several extra transmissions, but lowers the time spent out of service in the event of an accident.
 The exact rejoin behavior depends on the Activation and LoRaWAN version: